Get Involved, Stay Connected School of Social Work Student Organizations

 Committee for Social Justice

-The School of Social Work’s Committee for Social Justice promotes social justice and social change through:
+The School of Social Work’s Committee for Social Justice promotes positive social change through:

 - engaging scholarship,